svenXY/dotvim/README.rst

 ==========
 dotvim
 ==========
-My personal vimdot files (see the vimcast on http://vimcasts.org for details)
+My personal vimdot files
 ---------------------------------------------------------------------

+(see the vimcasts on http://vimcasts.org or the book "Practical Vim" by Drew Neill for details)

 To get it: